atalanda/signature-php/README.md

 Signing API calls
 -----------------
-Use this to add an auth_hash containing a valid signature to the parameter hash that you send to our api.
+Use this to add a valid signature to the parameter hash that you send to our api.
 ``` php
 $parameters = array(
   "atalogics" => array()